stone-age-io/iot-ui/docs/composables-and-service.md

 2. **Removal of Duplicate Entity Service Methods** - Service methods that simply passed through to the base service without adding functionality have been removed to reduce redundancy.

-3. **Enhanced Field Mapping in BaseService** - The BaseService now includes standardized field mapping between API and client fields, ensuring consistency across all services.
+3. **Consistent Field Naming** - Entity services now use consistent field naming across all entities, eliminating the need for field mapping.

 ## Service Layer

 ### Base Service Pattern

-All entity services are built upon a common BaseService class that provides standard CRUD operations and handles field mapping.
+All entity services are built upon a common BaseService class that provides standard CRUD operations.

 ```javascript
 // src/services/base/BaseService.js